-Nevertheless, taking into account some very recent cyber-attacks on critical infrastructure, this directive has been long needed in the cyber security landscape.
-Who can forget the WannaCry strike, that crippled the NHS in early 2017 and hit some other targets in various countries around the world?
+Nevertheless, according to recent cyber-attacks on critical infrastructure, this NIS directive was needed in the cybersecurity landscape.
+Nobody can forget the WannaCry strike, that crippled the NHS in early 2017 and targetted in various countries around the world.

-The EU recognised that network and information systems are an essential part of living in today’s society and, therefore, they need to be safeguarded against any threats against them.
-This is where the NIS Directive comes to play.
-Its purpose is to achieve a high standard level of security of network and information systems within the EU.
-To this end, this directive brings a heap of new measures implemented by all Member States starting with May 10th this year.
+The EU considers that network and systems are essential in today’s society.
+Therefore, they need to be protected against cyber threats.
+This is where the NIS Directive comes to effect.
+It has a core purpose of achieving a high standard level of security of network and information systems within the EU.
+This directive brings new measures and requires all Member States to implement from May 10th this year.

 Five new elements:

-- The obligation for the Member States to adopt a national strategy for cyber security; The obligation for the Member States to adopt a national strategy for cyber security;
+- The obligation is for the Member States to adopt a national strategy for cyber security;

 - A Cooperation group between the Member States;

-- The creation of security and notification requirements for operators of essential services and digital service providers;
+- The creation of security requirements for important digital service providers and services operators;

 - The obligation for the Member States to designate competent national authorities, single points of contact and CSIRTs;

-In the UK, the NCSC will be taking on the formal roles of CSIRT and Single Point of Contact within the national framework.
+In the UK, the NCSC will take on the formal roles of CSIRT and Single Point of Contact under the national framework.